codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/runtime.md

 ---

+{% if page.url contains '/docs/' %}
+# This part is for Enerprice  only!!!
+Hello Nima
+Some data about argohub
+{% endif %}

 Get up and running with Codefresh by installing the Hybrid Runtime for GitOps via Helm.
 The Runtime is installed through a Helm chart.
 The Codefresh `values.yaml` is located [here](https://github.com/codefresh-io/gitops-runtime-helm/blob/main/charts/gitops-runtime/){:target="\_blank"}.
 It contains all the arguments that can be configured, including optional ones, with descriptions of each.